 Dear Readers/Visitors,

-As a maritime nation, our waters are integral to our way of life.
-The seas have a spiritual significance to us.
+As a maritime nation, our waters are an integral part of our way of life and our identity.
+The seas have a spiritual significance for us.
 By legend, the Timorese are the grandchildren of the crocodile – upon its death, its body became the land of Timor, the ridges on its back became the mountains and the valleys, and the oceans its final resting place.

 Timor-Leste has two very large maritime neighbours, Indonesia and Australia.
 After restoring our independence in 2002 Timor-Leste did not have permanent maritime boundaries with either neighbour.